No. 26: Gene Autry

 Angel City FC:

-The PCL’s Los Angeles Angels:
+PCL’s Los Angeles Angels:

 Most valuable owners: It always comes back to this.
 The Pacific Coast League team that launched in 1903 was purchased in 1921 by William Wrigley, Jr., then owner of the Chicago Cubs, namesake of their ballpark.
 He built his own stadium for his Angels to play that opened in 1926.
 Early in 1957, Philip Wrigley, who inherited the team from his father, sold the Angels and Wrigley Field to Brooklyn Dodgers owner Walter O’Malley for the then-astronomical sum of $3 million.
 The ownership of the minor league team was important as it gave O’Malley exclusive rights to major league baseball in Los Angeles, and he used this to relocate the Dodgers.

 Who else wore No. 26 in SoCal sports history?
-Make a case for:

-Jon Arnett, USC football tailback (1954 to 1956) and Los Angeles Rams tailback (1957 to 1963):
+Jon Arnett, USC football tailback (1954 to 1956), Los Angeles Rams tailback (1957 to 1963):

-“Jaguar Jon,” the cagey runner out of the backfield and returning kickoffs and punts, was a two-time All-American, 10th in the Heisman voting as a senior, inducted into the USC Athletic Hall of Fame in its 1994 inaugural class and the College Football Hall of Fame in 2001.
+A cagey runner out of the backfield who returned kickoffs and punts was a two-time All-American with the Trojans, 10th in the Heisman voting as a senior.
+His induction into the inaugural USC Athletic Hall of Fame in 1994 was followed up a College Football Hall of Fame speech in 2001.
 He also would lead the Trojans in interceptions on defense and often threw for passes out of the backfield.
 He also was on USC’s track team (1954-55-56), placing second in the long jump at the 1954 NCAA meet.
 USC won the NCAA team title in 1954 and 1955.
 The Rams made Arnett the second pick of the 1957 NFL Draft and he played there for five Pro Bowl seasons and an All-Pro in 1958 when he led the NFL in punt return yardage.
-He still holds the Rams’ record for longest kickoff return (105 yards).
-He also has the distinction of playing for the Chicago Bears after leaving L.A. as the primary backup to the late, great (and oft injured) Gayle Sayers.

 Willie Brown, USC football tailback/defensive back (1961 to 1963) and Los Angeles Rams halfback/receiver (1964 to 1965):

-Look at Arnett and there’s a pattern: Three seasons at USC wearing No. 26, then straight to the NFL and the local team Rams, including right after Arnett was traded to the Chicago Bears.
+Best known: Like Arnett, Brown had three seasons at USC wearing No. 26, then went straight to the NFL and was an intricate part of the Rams’ roster.
+This happend for Brown right after Arnett was traded to the Chicago Bears.
 The 1959 CIF Player of the Year from Long Beach Poly led the 1962 national champion Trojans in rushing, kickoff returns and interceptions.
 In 1963, as the team captain, he led the team in receiving, scoring and interceptions.
 He was also a standout center fielder and shortstop on the Trojans’ 1963 College World Series baseball team.
-Returning as an assistant football coach (1968 to 1975) he was part of two national title teams and also coached baseball (1969 to ’70) with Rod Dedeaux on the Trojans’ 1970 College World Series title squad.
-Brown also had two brothers who played Major League Baseball — “Downtown” Ollie Brown, known as the Original Padre as the first pick in the 1968 expansion draft by San Diego, and Oscar Brown, a teammate of Henry Aaron and Dusty Baker with the Atlanta Braves.
+Returning as an assistant football coach (1968 to 1975), Brown would be part of two national title football teams and he helped Rod Dedeaux with coaching on the 1970 College World Series title squad.

 Jimmy Sears, Los Angeles Chargers safety (1960):